-Relative abundance (of isotopes): The percentage of atoms found within a naturally occurring sample of an element that has a specific atomic mass.
+Relative abundance (of isotopes): The relative abundance of an isotope is the percentage of atoms found within a naturally occurring sample of an element that has a specific atomic mass.

 Relative atomic mass: Average mass of an atom of an element, relative to 1/12 of the mass of an atom of carbon-12.